holy-himalaya-eco-trek-logo

 • Explore diverse habitats, from wetlands and forests to farmlands, offering a rich array of avian and mammalian wildlife.

-• Thriling jeep safari in Chitwan National Park to spot mega mammals like the Greater One-horned Rhino and brids like the Great Hornbill.
+• Thriling Jeep safari in Chitwan National Park to spot mega mammals like the Greater One-horned Rhino and brids like the Great Hornbill.

 • Experience breathtaking sunrises and sunsets in the serene Himalayan landscapes.